andypayne/mldc/README.md

 3. Take a small step (learning rate) in the direction of the steepest downward slope
 4. Repeat until every direction is uphill (positive slope)

+#### GD Slope

+To calc the slope for a weight, multiply:

+1. Slope of the loss function with respect to the value at the node we feed into
+2. The value of the node that feeds into our weight
+3. Slope of the activation function with respect to the value we feed into

+Slepe of the mean squared loss function with respect to prediction = 2 * (predicted value - actual value) = 2 * error